About the Metrics

 Break-even (by league)

-Approximate tournaments to recover Vi in a league if future performance matches historical average:
+Approximate number of tournaments to recover Vi in a given league if future performance matches the historical average.

 Break-even ≈ 1 / avg(ROIₜ)

 Where ROIₜ = HeroETH-equiv / Vi.
-If avg(ROIₜ) ≤ 0 or Vi = 0, break-even is shown as .
-The fragment rate affects ETH-equivalent and thus ROI.
+Fragment rate affects ETH-equivalent and thus ROI.

 League breakdown table